What Is Hydrocephalus and How Is It Treated?

 - High-pitched cry

 - Projectile vomiting

 - Developmental delays

-In cases where hydrocephalus is not congenital, but is due to a tumor, trauma, infection, or other causes, the symptoms typically seen in older children may include:
+In cases for which hydrocephalus is not congenital but is due to a tumor, trauma, infection or other causes, symptoms seen in older children may include:

 - Complaints of severe headaches

 - Changes in personality, behavior or school performance

 - Problems with bowel or bladder control

 - Increased movement in the arms or legs